Introduction

 Lesson Plans

-2. Teacher’s Guide – The United Nations School Material: The United Nations offers a teacher’s guide to help educators teach their students about the UN and matters important to the organization.
-There are five Prezi presentations included in the guide which are designed to teach students about different parts of the UN System and about the organization’s goals and purposes.
-Each is accompanied by learning objectives, questions, and exercises that will help students gain more in-depth knowledge on the UN.
+- Teacher’s Guide – The United Nations School Material: The United Nations offers various resources to help educators teach their students about the UN and matters important to the organization.
+Linked materials include five Prezi presentations (Prezi 1 link – The UN System; Prezi 2 link – How it Works; Prezi 3 link – Where you can Find it; Prezi 4 link – UN Charter and Declaration of Human Rights; Prezi 5 link – UN Study Room) which are designed to teach students about different parts of the UN System and about the organization’s goals and purposes.
+Plans are accompanied by learning objectives, questions, and exercises that will help students gain more in-depth knowledge on the UN.

 Articles